visgl/deck.gl/docs/advanced/layer-lifecycle.md

 ### Initialization

-This happens only once for each layer that is being added, i.e. a layer from the current rendering cycle whose `id` does not get matched with any layer in the previous cycle.
+Initialization happens only once for each layer that is being added, i.e. a layer from the current rendering cycle whose `id` does not get matched with any layer in the previous cycle.
 [`layer.initializeState()`](/docs/api-reference/base-layer.md#-initializestate-) is called at